intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 * If `environment.tar.gz` is not under the same directory with script.py, we should modify its path in `--archives` in the running command below;
 * Please make sure the `cluster_mode` parameter in `init_orca_context( )` must be `spark-submit` (default) when using `bigdl-submit` to run programs.

-## Quick Start
-`bigdl-submit` now supports submit and executor programs on:
-* Yarn-Client Mode
-* Yarn-Cluster Mode

 ## Yarn Client
 When running programs on yarn-client mode with `bigdl-submit`, we need:
-* Set the Python environment as the local Python location.
+* Set the Python environment as the local Python path.
 For `yarn-client` mode, the Spark driver is running on local and it will use the Python interpreter in the current active conda environment.
 ```bash
 export PYSPARK_DRIVER_PYTHON='which python' # Do not set in yarn cluster modes.
 ```
-* Set the executor Python environment to the location in the Conda archive, since executors will use the Python interpreter in the conda archive.
+* Set the executor Python environment to the path in the Conda archive, since executors will use the Python interpreter in the conda archive.
 ```bash
 export PYSPARK_PYTHON=environment/bin/python
 ```
-* Set the `archives` argument to the location of the Conda archive, which will be upload to remote clusters(i.e. HDFS) and distributed between all executors.
+* Set the `archives` argument to the path of the Conda archive, which will be upload to remote clusters(i.e. HDFS) and distributed between all executors.
 ```bash
 --archives environment.tar.gz#environment
 ```